-No matter how much you prepare, a video tool can break and your call can fizzle out into the electronic ether.
-Do a test run the day of your interview to make sure everything is still working and be prepared to send an alternate suggestion, such as a traditional phone call, to the interviewers in case technology fails.
+No matter how much you prepare, a video tool can break, and your call can fizzle out into the electronic ether.
+Do a test run the day of your interview to make sure everything is still working, and be prepared to send an alternate suggestion, such as a traditional phone call, to the interviewers in case your technology fails.

 Once you have your quiet corner with reliable internet picked out and a laptop charged and ready, you’re almost ready to wow your interviewer.
 But consider these things for the big dance:

 Look into the webcam!
 I know that might feel unnatural, but it will give the interviewer the sense that you’re making eye contact and paying attention to what they’re saying.

 Don’t move!
 Okay, so that’s not entirely reasonable, but try not to fidget, swivel your chair, type on the keyboard, or leave the frame of the video chat.
 It’s distracting and feels off-putting.

 Set any note-taking expectations.
 Taking notes during an interview is encouraged, but if you plan to type notes on the same device from which you’ll be taking the call, let your interviewers know so they’ll know you aren’t being rude or distracted.

 If something happens with the connection, be honest!
 Everyone understands that a video call can have some glitches, so it’s always okay to ask someone to repeat something because the screen froze temporarily.